thixotropist/ghidra_import_tests/content/en/docs/overview/glossary.md

 cross-compiler
 : A compiler capable of generating code for a processor other than the one it is running on.
 An x86_64 gcc-13 compiler configured to generate RISCV-64 object files would be a cross-compiler.
-Cross-compilers run on either the local host platform or on a Continuous Integration test server platform, generating object files (*.o)
+Cross-compilers run on either the local host platform or on a Continuous Integration test server platform.

 linker
 : A tool that takes one or more object files and resolves those runtime linkages internal to those object files.
 Usually `ld` on a Linux system.
 Often generates an ELF file